KeithLabelle/virgil-purekit-go/README.md

 </tbody>
 </table>

-Further, at the [enrollment step](#enroll-user-record) you'll need to encrypt users' password hashes with the generated recovery public key and save them to the `encrypted_password_hashes` column.
+Further, at the [enrollment step](#enroll-user-record) you'll need to encrypt user password hashes with the generated recovery public key and save them to the `encrypted_password_hashes` column.

 ## Usage Examples